metametadata/clj-fakes/docs/user-guide.md

 `(f/was-not-called-on obj f)`

-Of course, all these function can be called with an explicit context:
+Of course, all these functions can be called with an explicit context:

 `(fc/was-called-once ctx f [args-matcher])`